AdamDunn22/FinalProject/README.md

 * DiabetesPedigreeFunction: Diabetes pedigree function
 * Age: Age (years)
 * Outcome: Class variable (0 or 1)

-Questions we hope to answer:
+## Questions we hope to answer:
+Has the total number of people with diabetes gone up or down due to the pandemic.

 Machine Learning Model: Take in data from database and output labels for input data